unchartedsoftware/torflow/README.md

 	sudo systemctl start docker

+### Application server container

-Build the container:
+Build the app container:

     sudo docker build -t="docker.uncharted.software/torflow" .

-Run the container:
+Run the app container:

     sudo docker run -ti --rm --name torflow -v /logs/:/var/log/supervisor/ -p 3000:3000 docker.uncharted.software/torflow

 If your container config.js points at a MySQL server that can't be resolved, you can add a hosts entry at run-time using the Docker parameter `--add-host`.

-To push the image to the repository:

-	sudo docker login docker.uncharted.software
-	sudo docker push docker.uncharted.software/torflow

-To run on another machine:
+### Ingest container

+Build the ingest container:

-	sudo docker pull docker.uncharted.software/torflow
+    sudo docker build -t="docker.uncharted.software/torflow-ingest" .

+Run the ingest container:

+    sudo docker run -ti --rm --name torflow-ingest -v /torflow/data/sample/:/torflow/data docker.uncharted.software/torflow-ingest

+This assumes you are importing the sample data in the /torflow/data/sample folder.
+If your container config.js points at a MySQL server that can't be resolved, you can add a hosts entry at run-time using the Docker parameter `--add-host`.